-Both monocrystalline and polycrystalline solar panels serve the same function in the overall solar PV system, and the science behind them is simple: they capture energy from the sun and turn it into electricity.
+Both monocrystalline and polycrystalline solar panels serve the same function in the overall solar PV system, and the science behind them is simple: they capture energy from the sun (solar energy) and turn it into electricity.
 They are also both made from silicon, which is used for solar panels because it is an abundant, very durable element.
 Many solar panel manufacturers produce both monocrystalline and polycrystalline panels.

 Both monocrystalline and polycrystalline solar panels can be good choices for your home, but there are key differences that you should understand before making your final solar purchase decision.
 The main difference between the two technologies is the type of silicon solar cell they use: monocrystalline solar panels have solar cells made from a single crystal of silicon, while polycrystalline solar panels have solar cells made from many silicon fragments melted together.

 Monocrystalline solar panels

 Because a monocrystalline cell is composed of a single crystal, the electrons that generate a flow of electricity have more room to move.
 As a result, monocrystalline solar cells are more efficient than their polycrystalline solar cell counterparts.

 Polycrystalline solar panels

 Polycrystalline solar panels are also made from silicon.
 However, instead of using a single crystal of silicon, manufacturers melt many fragments of silicon together to form the wafers for the panel.
 Polycrystalline solar cells are also referred to as “multi-crystalline,” or many-crystal silicon.

-How do monocrystalline and polycrystalline panels compare on key metrics?
+How do monocrystalline and polycrystalline solar panels compare on key metrics?